 The Florida Museum of Natural History is dedicated to public education in natural history and enhancing public appreciation of scientific research.
 Students and staff at the Florida Museum and associated University of Florida departments are engaged in various outreach initiatives in public education.

-Many of the Florida Museum outreach and education programs are coordinated through the Center for Science Learning at Powell Hall.
-These include such things as classes, public lectures, summer and school holiday camps, tours, and outreach materials including the Museum “Inquiry Boxes” and MESS programs.
+Many of the Florida Museum outreach and education programs are coordinated through the Education Team at Powell Hall.
+These include such things as public events, family and school holiday camps, and outreach efforts including the Museum “Inquiry Boxes” and Science Surprises programs.

 The Florida Museum research programs also offer outreach and public education opportunities.
 Many of these are collaborations with affiliated University of Florida teaching departments.
 More details about these opportunities can be found on the various Museum pages, and also by contacting the curators and collection managers responsible for the various programs.
 Here are some examples.